hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this App Service.

 * `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this App Service.

+`user_assigned_identity` exports the following:

+* `principal_id` - The Principal ID for the Service Principal associated with the Managed User Identity.

+* `client_id` - The Client ID for the Service Principal associated with the Managed User Identity.

 `site_credential` exports the following: